 SHEV holders will need to commit to work and/or study in regional Australia.

 SHEV holders who work and/or study in regional Australia for at least three and a half years of their visa and access income support for not more than 18 months in that time will then be able to apply for onshore substantive visas.
 This includes permanent visas (but not Permanent Protection visas) provided that they meet the application criteria for those visas.
 A full list of visas that SHEV holders could apply for if they are eligible is available in the legislation on the Parliament of Australia website.

-- If a SHEV holder was to access government assistance to study for a degree, diploma or trade certificate in a designated regional area, this would not be classified as accessing social security benefits for the purposes of calculating the period required before the holder becomes eligible to apply for other onshore visas.
+If a SHEV holder was to access government assistance to study for a degree, diploma or trade certificate in a designated regional area, this would not be classified as accessing social security benefits.

-- Like TPVs, SHEV holders will not have access to family reunion or a right to re-enter Australia.
-However, they are free to leave Australia
+Like TPVs, SHEV holders will not have access to family reunion.

-- The same conditions that apply to TPV holders will apply to SHEV holders.
+The same benefits and conditions that apply to TPVs will apply to SHEVs.
 Both TPV and SHEV holders will have:

 - work rights

 - access to Medicare and related benefits